List of governors of Bengal Presidency: Governors of the Presidency of Fort William in Bengal (1834-1854)

-Lieutenant Governors of the Bengal Presidency (1854–1912)
+Lieutenant governors of the Bengal Presidency (1854-1912)

-Lieutenant Governors of the Presidency of Fort William in Bengal (1854–1912)
+Lieutenant governors of the Presidency of Fort William in Bengal (1854-1912)

 Under the Charter Act 1853 the Governor General of India was relieved of his concurrent duties as Governor of Bengal and a separate Governor of Bengal shall be appointed.
 Until then a Lieutenant Governor will be appointed.
 F. J. Halliday became the first lieutenant governor of the Bengal presidency.
 William Duke served as the last lieutenant governor after which the office was superseded by the Governor of Bengal province in 1912.

-Lieutenant Governors of the Province of Eastern Bengal and Assam (1905-1912)
+Lieutenant governors of the Province of Eastern Bengal and Assam (1905-1912)

-The Earl Curzon, the Viceroy of India, proposed the Partition of Bengal on religious lines into Hindu-majority Bengal and Muslim-majority Eastern Bengal and Assam and put it into effect on 16 October 1905.
+Lord Curzon, the Viceroy of India, proposed the Partition of Bengal on religious lines into hindu-majority Bengal and muslim-majority Eastern Bengal and Assam and put it into effect on 16 October 1905.
 Dacca became the capital.
 The partition stoked controversy among Indian nationalists, who described it as an attempt to "divide and rule" the Bengali homeland.
 Sir Bampfylde Fuller was the province's first Lieutenant Governor.
 However, at the Delhi Durbar in 1911, King George V announced that the British government had decided to annul the partition.
 Eastern Bengal was reunited with western Bengali districts, and Assam was made a Chief-Commissionership.